Lottery Validations Office to Close on March 25; Mail in Claims Will be ProcessedMarch 24, 2020

 Players with winning traditional lottery tickets (scratch-off and drawing games such as Powerball) can mail them to the Lottery for validation and prize payment during the closure period.
 Please note that the processing time for prize claims may take longer than usual during this time, and that players have 180-days from a draw date or the end of a game to claim a prize.

-If you have a winning ticket that expires during the Governor’s declared state of emergency, the Lottery will validate and pay the prize as long as you submit your claim by mail or in person at Lottery Headquarters no later than 30 days after West Virginia’s state of emergency order has been lifted.
+If you have a winning ticket that expires during the Governor’s declared state of emergency, the Lottery will validate and pay the prize as long as you submit your claim by mail or in person at Lottery Headquarters no later than 30 days after West Virginia’s stay at home order has been lifted and the Lottery Validations Offices are re-opened to walk-in customers.

 Here are the steps to submit a winning ticket by mail: